 In Table \ref{table: upstream}, we present the detection results of balanced data distribution.
 DECREE is only applicable to attacks with patch-like triggers, so it fails for CTRL with spectral trigger and BadCLIP with random trigger.
 Generally, \scheme has a consistent performance across different attacks with high AUC scores.
 In comparison to other attacks, \scheme demonstrates nearly perfect detection of the BadEncoder and DRUPE attacks, while experiencing a decline in performance with the CTRL and BadCLIP attacks, but it still upholds over 0.9 AUC scores.
 ASSET also exhibits degeneracy in the cases of CTRL and BadCLIP and has a high AUC for BadEncoder.
 Its performance experiences a decline due to the stealthiness of DRUPE and fails in CLIP Backdoor. \scheme maintains a high level of performance with DRUPE in comparison to BadEncoder, showing that it is robust to the stealthiness of the embedding.

 In Table \ref{table: downstream}, as we discussed in Section \ref{section: what is good backdoor}, even the clean baseline shows an increase in ASR when the downstream task is trained on a contaminated dataset.
-Consistently, the no-defense baselines always have higher attack success rates when the poisoned training dataset is used instead of a clean one.
-This trend is particularly evident in the ASR rate for CTRL, highlighting its dependence on end-to-end testing.
+Consistently, the no-defense baselines (No Def.) always have higher attack success rates when the poisoned training dataset is used instead of a clean one.
+This trend is particularly evident in the ASR rate for CTRL and BadCLIP, highlighting their dependence on end-to-end testing.
 Regarding ASSET, it demonstrates defensive utility against BadEncoder, CTRL, and DRUPE; however, when compared to our approach, its defense capability is approximately 40\% lower in terms of attack success probability.